-Words Allison Reiber DiLiegro
+Words Allison Reiber DiLiegro Images Michal Rzepecki

 Working at The Ritz-Carlton was like university.
-The empowerment there is very real, and its easy to develop confidence when you're in an environment that trusts you from the very first day.
+The empowerment there is very real, and it’s easy to develop confidence when you’re in an environment that trusts you from the very first day.
 I was also lucky to have a mentor, Nick Solomon, who taught me a lot, including the P&L side of hospitality, which was crucial.

 Later, in Hong Kong, I learned the power of execution.
 The scale was massive.
 The pressure was very high.
 There were no excuses.
 But I started to miss the creativity, because that’s where you really connect with other humans.